TOPLLab/WARDuino-libs/README.md

-# WARDuino SDK
+# WARDuino libs

-This repository includes software tools for the WARDuino virtual machine.
+This repository includes libraries and software tools for the WARDuino virtual machine.

 ## Communication platform